araobp/unity-excavator/doc/AssetBundle.md

 Note:

-- It is not a good idea to use Github Pages as a AssetBundle server, because it does not support authentication and authorization.
+- It is not a good idea to use Github Pages as a AssetBundle server, because it supports neither authentication nor authorization.
 This project is for a demo purpose only to show how to use UnityWebRequestAssetBundle.GetAssetBundle(url)).
 - I used to use PaaS for such a purpose, such as OutSystems.

 ## Code